Placeholder

 Course methods & delivery

-All sessions incorporate mixed learning methods, including live remote lectures, discussion and practical exercises.
+All sessions incorporate mixed learning methods remotely and in-person, including lectures, discussion and practical exercises.
 The searching the literature session is hands-on, giving you the opportunity to use the databases and undertake a small search during the workshop.
 The statistics session is very practical and apart from basic maths you would learn at school, makes no assumptions about prior statistical knowledge.

-To find out more and apply for a bursary funded place, potential applicants should visit the CATO website or contact CATO for further information.
+To find out more visit the CATO website or contact CATO for further information.

 Comments from past participants